a-mcego/xroads/README.md

 # xroads
 C++23 utility classes for developing a game engine.
 To use, add all .cpp files from the src/ directory to your project.
-The rendering parts require GLFW and OpenGL.
+It is currently only tested with msys2/MinGW64.

+## Dependencies

+glfw - Window creation and input handling

+glad - OpenGL bindings

+soloud - Sound

+dwarfstack - For human-readable stacktraces

 ## Coding standards